rasbt/screenlamp/docs/sources/user_guide/tools.md

 - `-o OUTPUT, --output OUTPUT`
 (Required.)
 Output directory path for the filtered MOL2 files.
-- `-w WHITELIST, --whitelist WHITELIST`
+- `-w WHITELIST, --includelist WHITELIST`
 (Optional, default: `True`.)
-Uses ID file as whitelist if True (default).
+Uses ID file as includelist if True (default).
-Uses ID file as blacklist if False.
+Uses ID file as excludelist if False.
 - `-v VERBOSE, --verbose VERBOSE`
 (Optional, default: `1`.)
 Verbosity level.
 If 0, does not print any output.